 Institut Pasteur du Cambodge

-The Institut Pasteur du Cambodge (IPC) is a Cambodian non-for-profit research institution established in 1953.
-The IPC is operating under the auspice of the Cambodian Ministry of Health (MoH) and the Institut Pasteur in Paris (France).
+The Institut Pasteur du Cambodge is a Cambodian non-for-profit research institution established in 1953, operating under the auspice of the Cambodian Ministry of Health and the Institut Pasteur in Paris (France).

 As a member of the Institut Pasteur International Network, the IPC collaborates closely with several international partners to further increase capacity and capability in Cambodia and beyond.
 Therefore, the IPC focuses its research and public health activities to control communicable diseases in partnership with hospitals, specialized Cambodian centers from the Ministry of Health, the Ministry of Agriculture, Forestry and Fishery, the Ministry of Education, Sport and Youth, and the main universities in Cambodia.
 The IPC is an active partner to the new International Master of Infectiology coordinated by the University of Health Sciences (Cambodia) and Paris-Saclay University (France) started in 2019.